Summer Solstice: When is the longest day of the year? And when is sunset?

 The summer solstice is the day we experience the most hours of daylight in the whole year.

-From then onwards, there will be less and less sunshine until we reach the winter solstice.
+From here onwards, there will be less and less sunshine until we reach the winter solstice.

 When is the summer solstice in 2021?